Coming up tonight on KSL Outdoors.

 Our biggest priority in Utah is still Lake Powell.
 Because of the infestation down there.
 We do have Deer Creek along the Wasatch Font that is classified as a suspect water.

-Once this seal is attached to your boat, you will not be allowed to launch that boat on any other water until your boat has met the mandatory dry time requirements for the state of Utah.
+Once this seal is attached to your boat, you will not be allowed to launch that boat on any other water until your boat has met the mandatory dry time requirement for the state of Utah.

 The other option is if you know that you are going to be launching your boat anywhere in Utah before being able to meet that required dry time.
-You can tell our technicians and in most cases we will try to decontaminate that boat on the spot before you leave the immediate area.
+You can tell our technicians and in most cases we will try to decontaminate that boat on the spot before you leave that immediate area.
 Sometimes that is not possible due to the number of boats exiting at any given time but we make every attempt to do so.

-Sometimes known as the sea hawk, fish eagle or fish hawk, the Osprey, like this pair we found in the back of Hall’s Crossing, is a large raptor that feeds primarily on fish swimming at or just below the water surface.
+Sometimes known as the sea hawk, fish eagle or fish hawk, the Osprey, like this pair we found in the back of Hall’s Crossing, is a large raptor that feeds primary on fish swimming at or just below the water surface.
 Ospreys have vision that is well adapted to detecting underwater objects from the air.
 Prey is first sighted from the air, after which the bird hovers momentarily then plunges feet first into the water.

-Did he get it?
-Yup.
+did he get it? yup.

 The Osprey is particularly well adapted to a fish diet, with reversible outer toes, closable nostrils to keep out water during dives, and backwards-facing scales on the talons which act as barbs to help hold its catch.
 Osprey’s are found pretty much statewide.
 Flaming Gorge is probably the best place however to find and to view this spectacular bird.